 We promote this strategy through our leadership and our UNA (Unity, Business, and Action, or "Unión, Negocio y Acción" in Spanish) Culture, a model that sets us apart in the markets where we operate.
 This culture, rooted in our principles and values, defines both how we work and the way we relate to our surroundings.
 With a collaborative, sustainable approach based on excellence, we ensure that each decision and operation is aligned with our vision of responsible growth.
-The cross-cutting nature of this culture makes it the foundation of our management approach, integrating all our business units and strengthening our leadership so that we can make the strategic decisions necessary to achieve gains and move firmly forward in a highly competitive environment.
+The cross-cutting nature of this culture makes it the foundation of our management approach, integrating all our business units and environment.